We support interdisciplinary academic knowledge and research on Mediterranean issues, attracting talent and generating reflection

 In addition to the lectures series and the annual interdisciplinary seminar, the Aula Mediterranean programme (co-organised between the IEMed and 12 Master’s Degrees on Mediterranean issues), also awards the Best Master’s Degree Dissertations.

-The awarded students of this edition are:
+The awarded dissertations of this edition are: